usdot-fhwa-stol/pcapdecoder/README.md

 ## Usage

-1. Move your PCAP file to this directory.
+1. Move your PCAP file containing J2735 messages to this directory.
 2. Execute the script:
 ```
 ./pcapDecoder.sh